mivuorin/lost-blocks/README.md

 Entity Framework already uses connection pooling on lower level, so it does not require extra configuration.

-### Do not share instance of DbContext between tests
+### Do not share instance of DbContext between tests (TODO)

+(TODO write with general orm concept and use EF as specific.)

 Entity Framework DbContext has internal state (change tracker, identity map...) which should not be shared between tests.